matloff/fastStat/README.md

 * conditional homogeneous variance:  Var(Y | X = t) is constant in t

-So, classically one assumes that
+These traits led to the classical *linear regression model*:  One assumes that

 &mu;(t) =
 &beta;<sub>0</sub> +